robtweed/ewd-qoper8-vistarpc/README.md

 - ewdVistARPC.m which you'll find in the ewd-qoper8-vistarpc module directory in the path /mumps.
 Save and compile this with the routine name ewdVistARPC

-By default, the master process (/examples/ewd-vista-express.js) will start Express and tell it to listen on port 8080.
+By default, the master process (/example/ewd-vista-express.js) will start Express and tell it to listen on port 8080.
 If you want to use a different port, edit this line in the master process file:

         app.listen(8080);

+By default, ewd-qoper8 will use a worker pool-size of 1.
+If you want it to make more workers available to ewd-qoper8, simply add the following lines after the app.listen line:

+        q.on('start', function() {
+          this.setWorkerPoolSize(3);
+        });

 ### Start Express and ewd-qoper8